Enterprise Performance Software: Managing Cascading Goals and 360 Reviews

 Which Implementation Pitfalls Should You Avoid?

 The biggest trap is thinking the cascade is a one-time thing.
-Research shows that 57% of companies say they want goal cascades but don't actually update them every few months.
 Goals that don't change are worse than having no goals because they give you a false sense of security.

 • Avoid vague top goals that make cascading impossible.